 What are your delivery boundaries?

-We hope to serve all of Chicago and the collar counties with direct home delivery.
+We hope to serve all of Chicago and much of the collar counties with direct home delivery.
 That said, we can assure delivery to all of Cook County and DuPage County, and the southern half of Lake County.
 If you’re in Kane, Will, or McHenry County or the remainder of Lake County, our ability to deliver to you will depend on a critical mass of subscribers in the area and/or proximity to highway exits.
 We urge you to encourage your friends and neighbors to consider our CSA and stay in touch with us to see how our outer areas are shaping up.
-See our delivery day map for which areas we deliver to on which days, and our delivery zone descriptions for delivery charges to all areas.
+See our delivery day information for which areas we deliver to on which days, and what the charge would be for delivery to you.

 What if several friends get together for drop-off at one home?
 Would that require only one delivery charge?

 No. As explained above, the delivery fee covers all of the transportation costs of getting each box from the farm.
 So each box bears some of the costs of the vehicle(s), fuel, and drivers.
 That said, we’d be glad to chat with you about reductions in the delivery fee for multiple deliveries for those who know each other, share one drop-off location, and arrange amongst themselves how to split the reduced delivery charges.
 At a minimum, delivery of each box would include the $3 cost of transportation mentioned above.

 What’s the right size for me/my household?

 Take a look at our share size information here.

 In an effort to provide sufficient choice, we offer 4 distinct sizes during our Spring, Summer and Fall seasons, and 3 sizes during our Winter season.
 Our Solo Share is not available in Winter, as the "small" share, delivered on a bi-weekly basis, will likely work for most Solo Share customers.
 Since Winter shares are delivered on a bi-weekly basis, it's a good idea to increase your share size during those weeks.